 To the authors' knowledge, no Commission decisions or EU court judgments relating to standard types of resale price maintenance have focused on efficiencies.
 However, it has been recognised in certain EU court judgments, such as Metro v Commission (1977) and AEG-Telefunken v Commission (1983), that there may be a causal link between the maintenance of a certain price level and the survival of a specialist trade.
 In such a scenario, the EU courts considered that the detrimental effect on competition caused by the price restriction may be counterbalanced by improved competition as regards the quality of the services supplied to customers.

-The Commission's Vertical Guidelines also note that there may be efficiencies associated with resale price maintenance restrictions:
+The Commission's Vertical Guidelines also note that there may be efficiencies associated with resale price maintenance restrictions, particularly where it is supplier-driven and where it relates to: